-Stage Process Details Estimated Timeline Stage 1: Request for (1a) Jurisdiction determines that it meets the eligibility criteria for assessment N/A assessment (1b) Jurisdiction requests an assessment by IHPA by completing and submitting the application form at Appendix B No later than 31 May in a given year.
-Stage 2: Assessment (2a) IHPA reviews the request and evidence provided 3 weeks - IHPA may request further information, a process not included in this period.
-(2b) IHPA provides notification of the request to all jurisdictions 4 weeks (2c) IHPA undertakes the assessment 3 weeks - (in this period, further information may be requested from jurisdictions with a 2 week consultation period) Stage 3: (3a) IHPA determines the decision N/A Draft decision (3b) IHPA drafts the decision and provides to the jurisdictions 2 weeks (3c) IHPA reviews the written comments by the jurisdictions with regards to the draft decision 4 weeks - Jurisdictions are given 2 weeks to provide comment on the draft decision.
-If further clarifications are needed they will be sought within 1 week.
-Stage 4: Final decision (4a) IHPA drafts the final decision and provides to the jurisdictions 6 weeks.
-This period allows for the Pricing Authority to meet and provide endorsement.
-(4b) IHPA refines the General List (if applicable) Jurisdictions will be notified.
+Stage Process Details Stage 1: Request for assessment (1a) Jurisdiction determines that it meets the eligibility criteria for assessment (1b) Jurisdiction requests an assessment by IHPA by completing and submitting the application form at Appendix A no later than 31 May in a given year Stage 2: (2a) IHPA reviews the request and evidence provided Assessment (2b) IHPA provides notification of the request to all jurisdictions and invites written submissions to be made to IHPA within 28 days (2c) IHPA undertakes the assessment.
+Further information may be requested from jurisdictions with a 14-day consultation period Stage 3: (3a) IHPA determines the decision Draft decision (3b) IHPA drafts the decision and provides to jurisdictions for a 14-day consultation period (3c) IHPA reviews the written comments by the jurisdictions with regard to the draft decision.
+If further clarifications are needed they will be sought within 7 days Stage 4: (4a) IHPA drafts the final decision and provides to the jurisdictions Final decision (4b) IHPA refines the General List (if applicable)